Skip to main content

-California Code § 102416.5(f): 14-Child Capacity Limit
+California Code § 102416.5(f)14-Child Capacity Limit

 ℹ️ Educational reference based on public CCLD inspection records.
 Not legal or compliance advice.
 Verify requirements with official sources.
 Full disclaimer →

-What Is California Code § 102416.5(f): 14-Child Capacity Limit?
+What California Code § 102416.5(f) actually says

 California Code § 102416.5(f)